 - TIMS (trekkers’ Information Management System.)

-- First aid service kit box, Normal medical supplies, including Oximeter and pulse meter checker.
+- First aid kit box, Normal medical supplies, including Oximeter and pulse meter checker.

 - All kind’s of Drink’s like Mineral water, beer Juice, Coke, fanta, other alcoholic hard drink’s, ETC.